4 Free Ways to Exercise That You Can’t Pass Up

 A few years ago, I was in a desperate place financially.
 I needed every penny of my monthly income from my full-time job to pay for my living expenses and the minimum payments on my debt.
 I wasn’t able to make much financial progress each month because making only the minimum payment on high-interest credit card debt gets you nowhere fast.

-Slashing My Budget and Finding Free Ways to Exercise
+Finding Free Ways to Exercise

 The biggest luxury item in my budget was my monthly gym membership fee for Crossfit.
 It was the most expensive gym in my small hometown.
 I was paying $75 per month to work out, which was about four percent of my monthly take-home pay.

 As much as I loved working out at Crossfit and feeling the health benefits, I finally decided it had to go.
 After I cut my monthly membership, I put the money toward paying off debt and finally started to see some financial progress.